falco467/firebaseChat/README.md

     cd functions
     npm install

+The NodeJS packages for firebase cloud functions will need Python 2.X and Git installed on your system and in your path.

+## Initiate your Google Firebase Project

 Create a Google Firebase Project (free): [Firebase Console](https://console.firebase.google.com)

 This App needs to use the following features: Hosting, Firestore, Cloud Functions